As a review platform featuring thousands of companies, we often see messages like these:

 Your team is working hard to resolve customers’ issues.
 Why not get some credit?

 Once you’ve resolved a support ticket, ask customers for their experience.

-You can schedule texts or emails when customers take certain actions, which will take the burden off you.
+You can schedule texts or emails when customers take certain actions, which will take the burden of asking for reviews off you.
 Popular email marketing software like HubSpot and MailChimp can do this for you.

 Include pop-ups or review links on a checkout page to target customers who make a purchase.
 This way, you don’t have to personally follow up for feedback.